pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: ANULADA

-Item.
 63. In the last paragraph of the text, "That" refers to the decision by Texas to isolate its energy grid from the rest of the country.

-Item.
 63. No último parágrafo do texto, "Isso" refere-se à decisão do Texas de isolar sua rede de transmissão elétrica do resto do país.